 LONDON (Reuters) - Britain's Financial Conduct Authority (FCA) has approved Singapore Exchange's 87 million pound ($107 million) takeover of London's Baltic Exchange after shareholders gave the green light for the deal last month, the Baltic said on Wednesday.

-The privately owned Baltic Exchange said the FCA gave its regulatory approval on Oct.
+The privately owned Baltic Exchange - one of London's oldest commercial institutions - said the FCA gave its regulatory approval on Oct.
 13, clearing the way for the final stages of the deal.

 ($1 = 0.8128 pounds)